yashmadan123/mslearn-openai/Instructions/Labs/prompt-eng-gettingstarted.md

 ## Overview

+In this hands-on-lab, you will explore the concept of prompt engineering, learning how to craft effective prompts for AI models.
+You'll get hands-on experience with Azure OpenAI Playground, experimenting with different types of prompts and understanding their elements and design tips.
+The way developers shape their prompts significantly impacts the generative AI model's responses, allowing for tailored and formatted content when requested clearly and concisely.
+You'll learn how different prompts for similar content can shape the AI model's response to better satisfy your requirements.

+You will explore how to use generative AI to improve advertising emails and categorize articles for your team.
+The prompt engineering techniques used in the exercise are applicable to various use cases.
+Tuning prompts to achieve the desired results is the core idea behind prompt engineering.

 ## Objective

 By the end of this lab, you will be able to:

+- **Introduction to Prompt Engineering & Azure OpenAI Studio**: earn to craft effective prompts for AI models using Azure OpenAI Playground, experimenting with different types and design tips.
+- **Lab-01: Utilize prompt engineering in your app**: provision an Azure OpenAI resource, deploy a model, apply prompt engineering in the chat playground, set up and configure an application in Cloud Shell, and run your application to see the results.
+- **Lab-02: Advanced Concepts (Read-Only)**: master tuning prompts to get desired results and explore advanced techniques for refining outputs without fine-tuning GPT models.
+- **Lab-03: Fine Tuning (Read-Only)**: Master prompt engineering with Azure OpenAI Playground, improving AI responses for tasks like emails and article categorization.

 ## Pre-requisites

 - Familiarity with Azure OpenAI Service.
+- Prompt Engineering Basics

 ## Architecture

+In this hands-on lab, you'll delve into prompt engineering by first grasping the basics and its impact on AI responses.
+You'll then gain practical experience using Azure OpenAI Playground, experimenting with various types of prompts and learning their design elements and tips.
+As you explore how to tailor prompts for improving advertising emails and categorizing articles, you'll see how effective prompt engineering can shape AI model outputs to meet specific requirements.
+The lab emphasizes how tuning prompts is crucial for optimizing AI responses across different use cases.

 ## Architecture Diagram